thisisbalu/exception-decoded/_posts/2023-09-23-spring-uncategorizedr2dbcexception.md

 ### 2. Verify Resource Availability

-Issues might arise due to unavailability of the necessary resources.
+Issues might arise due to the unavailability of the necessary resources.
 These resources could range from unavailable servers to inaccessible databases.
 In such cases, it is advisable to check for the availability of the specified databases and servers.

 ### 3. Robust Error handling/designing

-Building a strong error handling logic in your code can save you from many unexpected moments.
+Building a strong error-handling logic in your code can save you from many unexpected moments.

-Here is an example of a good error handling:
+Here is an example of good error handling:

 ```java
 public Flux<Product> safeFetchAllProducts() {